 EXAMPLE: A SHORT STORY

-It was ten o´clock in the morning and Natasha was sitting in a burguer bar waiting for Jack to arrive.
+It was ten o´clock in the morning and Natasha was sitting in the restaurant waiting for Jack to arrive.
 She was exhausted, because she had been travelling all night.
 She was feeling anxious too.
 She wasn´t sure if she would recognize him after all this time.
-It was difficult to believe but they hadn´t seen each other for eight years now.
+It was difficult to believe but they hadn´t seen each other for nine years now.
 She wondered if Jack had changed much.
-Eight years ago he had been nice, but not very handsome.
+Nine years ago he had been nice, but not very handsome.

 Natasha looked at her watch again.
-She´d been waiting for more than an hour.
-He had promised to be there at about half past eight but he had never been a very punctual person.
-She ordered a glass of milkshake.
+She´d been waiting for half an hour.
+He had promised to be there at about eight, but he had never been a very punctual person.
+She ordered a glass of red wine.
 Suddenly, she saw him.
-He was wearing a suit and a tie and was looking round the other tables, obviously looking for her.
+He was wearing a long coat and was looking round the other tables, obviously looking for her.
 She stood up and walked towards him.
 ‘You look fantasticc, Dad’, she said.

 And that is all for today.
 Do you have any doubts?
 If so, leave us a comment.
 Once more, thank you for visiting our blog!